 The call from the father is a confidence as to the father under DR 4-101(A).
 The call also constitutes a secret as to the mother since it is information gained in the professional relationship, the disclosure of which would likely be detrimental to the mother.
 Under DR 4-101(B) the attorney may not reveal a secret or a confidence.
 These are deemed privileged communications for purposes of determining an attorney's disclosure obligations under the code.
-See Opinion 92-10 concluding that a secret constitutes a privileged communication for purposes of determining an attorney's disclosure obligations under the code.
-See Opinion 92-10 under DR 1-103.2 As noted in the statement of facts, any criminal conduct by the mother has already been committed and, thus, disclosure under DR 4-101(C) is not an option.
+See Opinion 92-10 concluding that a secret constitutes a privileged communication for purposes of determining an attorney's reporting obligation under DR 1-103.
+As noted in the statement of facts, any criminal conduct by the mother has already been committed and, thus, disclosure under DR 4-101(C) is not an option.
 The attorney is concerned that by not notifying the surety of what has occurred the minor child may be prejudiced in that the surety may later claim that timely notice of the loss of the funds was not provided and thus the bond may not be payable.
 The potential for injury to one client does not provide an exception to the attorney's duty to preserve the secrets and confidences of his other clients.

-1 If the mother's conduct were a continuing crime, then the attorney would be permitted to disclose the conduct under authority of DR 4-101(C)(3) which permits an attorney to reveal the intention of a client to commit a crime and the information necessary to prevent the crime.
+If the mother's conduct were a continuing crime, then the attorney would be permitted to disclose the conduct under authority of DR 4-101(C)(3) which permits an attorney to reveal the intention of a client to commit a crime and the information necessary to prevent the crime.

-$^{^2}$ If the attorney's representation of the clients had terminated prior to the father's call, then the analysis described above would be slightly altered in that the father's call to the attorney would have created a new attorney-client relationship between the father and the attorney only.
-The information disclosed in the call would still be a confidence as to the father, but it would not be a secret of the mother since the mother would not be a client and the information learned in the call would not be information learned in the call would not be information gained in the attorney's professional relationship with the mother.
+&lt;sup>2 If the attorney's representation of the clients had terminated prior to the father's call, then the analysis described above would be slightly altered in that the father's call to the attorney would have created a new attorney-client relationship between the father and the attorney only.
+The information disclosed in the call would still be a confidence as to the father, but it would not be a secret of the mother since the mother would not be a client and the information learned in the call would not be information learned in the attorney's professional relationship with the mother.
 Nonetheless, the attorney would still be prohibited from disclosing the information unless the father consents to disclosure.

 A conflict between the parties became apparent when the father fist relayed information about the mother's conduct to the attorney.
 Once the conflict became apparent the attorney could give no advice to the father or any other party other than to advise each party that an irreconcilable conflict has arisen and that the attorney must withdraw from any further representation of any party.
 The attorney can recommend to each client that separate counsel be obtained.
 The attorney is also required to notify the Probate Court that the attorney must withdraw from any further representation of any party.
 The attorney can recommend to each client that separate counsel be obtained.
-The attorney is also required to notify the Probate Court that separate counsel be obtained.
-The attorney is also required to notify the Probate Court that separate counsel be obtained.
-The attorney is also required to notify the Probate Court that separate counsel be obtained.
-The attorney is also required to notify the Probate Court that the attorney must withdraw from any of the parties.
+The attorney is also required to notify the Probate Court that the attorney must withdraw from the further representation of any of the parties.
 In our view the attorney is permitted to tell the court that withdrawal is mandated on the grounds of an irreconcilable conflict that has arisen.
 If the court inquires as to the basis for the conflict the attorney is further permitted to indicate that the facts creating the conflict came to the attorney by way of a privileged communication which the attorney is not permitted to disclose.